auth0/angular-jwt/README.md

 ### Not Sending the JWT for Template Requests

-The `tokenGetter` method can have a parameter `config` injected by angular-jwt.
+The `tokenGetter` method can have a parameter `options` injected by angular-jwt.
 This parameter is the configuration object of the current request.

 By default the interceptor will send the JWT for all HTTP requests.
 This includes any `ng-include` directives or `templateUrls` defined in a `state` in the `stateProvider`.
 If you want to avoid sending the JWT for these requests you